Sin9ularity1/Selvvalgt-fordybelse-AI-Chatbot-IT-sikkerhed-projekt-/docs/index.md

 Welcome to my project documentation.

 ## About
-This project explores building a local AI companion chatbot using Ollama and Python.
+This project explores building a local AI companion chatbot using Python.

 ## Author
 Reuben

 ## Journal
 - Week 1: Project setup
-- Week 2: Persona + UI